Pranav2501/PDP-Homework1/README.md

 # Project Name
-Programming Design Paradigms - Homework 1
+Programming Design Paradigms - Homework 1 <br>
-Name : Pranav Raj Sowrirajan Balaji
+Name : Pranav Raj Sowrirajan Balaji<br>
 Date : 27 January 2024

 ## Description

 This project is a PromptsManager created for recording ChatGPT prompts and responses.<br>
 It has the MAIN Class PromptsManager in the filename "PromptsManager.js", which contains all the main functionalities along with a menu-driven approach to accept user inputs.
-There also other classes such as Interaction which records the prompts and responses from ChatGPT and displays them, TimestampedInteraction which adds timestamps to existing interactions, DalleInteraction adds prompts and responses from ChatGPT which involve images and has function to show if a record is Dalleinteractions or not. <br>
+There also other classes such as Interaction which records the prompts and responses from ChatGPT and displays them, TimestampedInteraction which adds timestamps to existing interactions, DalleInteraction adds prompts and responses from ChatGPT which involve images and has function to show if a record is Dalleinteractions or not, a Reference Manager class to delete records of interactions already present. <br>
 This project has various functionalities like:<br>
 1.Insert a new record for ChatGPT prompt and response.<br>
 2.Delete a record from existing records.<br>